zold-io/zold/README.md

 * `GET /journal/item?id=ID`: returns the content of a single journal entry

-There could be other entry points, not documented here.
+There may be other entry points not documented here.

 ## SDK